Manufacturing

 What to watch: For complex distributor forecast entry, evaluate complementary grid or spreadsheet-style tools alongside standard Experience Cloud capabilities.

-5. Einstein and AI-assisted forecasting
+5. Einstein manufacturing cloud - AI-assisted forecasting

 Salesforce’s broader AI direction is likely to influence Manufacturing Cloud through anomaly detection, forecast recommendations, demand-sensing-style workflows, and exception-based planning.
 For manufacturers, the most useful AI scenarios are not generic “AI forecasting” claims.
 They are specific workflows where AI helps planners identify what needs attention.